 Student Goals.
-All students deserve the opportunity to develop interests, uncover hidden talents, and experience satisfaction and accomplishments, while also learning to prepare for their future.
-Inventories and assessments such as Multiple Intelligence Assessment, True Colors Workshops, and Get Focused, Stay Focused curriculum are amongst the tools that may be used to help students discover more about themselves and their peers as well as make personal decisions for a bright future.
+All students deserve the opportunity to develop interests, uncover hidden talents, and experience satisfaction and accomplishments.
+Inventories and assessments such as Multiple Intelligence Assessment, and True Colors Workshops are amongst the tools that may be used to help students discover more about themselves and their peers.